No games found.

 Jiri Patera

-Juulsen will draw back into the Canucks' lineup Tuesday vs. the Islanders.
+Juulsen is expected to draw back into the Canucks' lineup on Thursday vs. Montreal.

 Noah Juulsen